xKA1Z0x/IMU-Clinical-Parameter-Extraction/README.md

-# IMU-Clinical-Parameter-Extraction V1.4.2
+# IMU-Clinical-Parameter-Extraction V1.4.3

-# MINOR Update in V1.4.2:
+# MINOR Update in V1.4.3:
-1. Walking pipeline: Arm and LumbarTrunk function bugs fixed.
+1. ContactTimesL and R now can retreive your last input.
+Not need to align all Heel Contact and Toe Off lines again.

 #
 ## Objective